mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 ```

 It means the cluster is working properly!

-7. Attach NFS share as PersistentVolume
+## 7. Attach NFS share as PersistentVolume

 Now it's time to use our NFS share as PV in our cluster.

-To do this, we will install nfs-client-provisioner from helm chart.
+To do this, we will install [nfs-client-provisioner](https://hub.helm.sh/charts/rimusz/nfs-client-provisioner) from helm chart.
 To install this, just type:

 `$ helm install stable/nfs-client-provisioner --generate-name --set nfs.server="15.0.0.1" --set nfs.path="/home/nfs"`